troptropcontent/uistiti/README.md

-# Uistiti
+# Uistiti UI kit for Rails
-Short description and motivation.
+This gem holds everything you need (UI speaking) to create nice User interface.
+It comes with CSS style (customisable for sure) and Javascript out of the bout.
+For productivity enhancement i also published a [VsCode extension](https://marketplace.visualstudio.com/items?itemName=UistitiUiKit.uistitirails) wich give you snippets for all the component of the library.

 ## Usage
-How to use my plugin.
+How to use the plug in :

 ## Installation
 Add this line to your application's Gemfile: